cran-task-views/Survival/Survival.md

     with Laplace slab and Dirac spike to allow variable selection, effect estimation, and uncertainty quantification, for
     high-dimensional survival data.
+-   Parametric survival regression models (proportional hazards, AFTs) using stan can be fitted with package `r pkg("survstan")`.

 Machine learning
 ================